Caleb Clarke Magruder Jr.: Early life

 Caleb Clarke Magruder Jr. was born on January 9, 1839, in Upper Marlboro, Maryland, to Mary Sprigg (née Belt) and Caleb Clarke Magruder.
 His father was a lawyer in Prince George's County and owned slaves.
 Magruder graduated from Georgetown University with a Bachelor of Arts and Master of Arts and had a law course at University of Virginia School of Law.
 He was admitted to the bar in Upper Marlboro in 1863.

 Career

 Magruder was a Democrat.
 Magruder served in the Maryland House of Delegates, representing Prince George's County, in 1867.
 He was a member during the ratification of the Maryland Constitution of 1867.
 In 1881, Magruder was the Democratic nominee for Maryland Senate, but lost to his cousin Richard H. Magruder.
 IN 1897, Magruder was a nominee for associate judge of the Seventh Judicial Court, but lost to Judge George C. Merrick.

 Magruder had a law practice with Joseph S. Wilson.
-He served as member and president of the board of trustees of the Marlboro Academy.
+He served as a member and president of the board of trustees of the Marlboro Academy.
 He also served as town commissioner.

 Magruder was elected clerk of the Maryland Court of Appeals on November 5, 1907, for a six-year term.
 He was re-elected in 1913 and 1919.
 He served until his death.